sunfishcode/wasm-reference-manual/WebAssembly.md

 human-readable format in a browser or other development environment, the names in this section are to be used as the names of functions and locals in the [text format].

-TODO: Should the names in this section be required to be valid UTF-8 strings?
-This section isn't used during normal validation or execution, so it's off the "hot path" and is only used during debugging, to present strings to humans, so it might make sense.

 ### Module Index Spaces